Glossary

 Process: Interpret and transform linguistic, sensory, or motor information in order to remember it or select reactions.

-Questionable: Some reputation doubts but no shots required.
+Questionable: Some doubts about the destination reputation but no medical shots required.

 Reflecting: Looking inward to recall personal memories and contemplate social scenarios.